iacutone/thoughts/content/posts/synology-nas-reverse-proxy.md

 [How to Install Plausible on Your Synology NAS](https://mariushosting.com/how-to-install-plausible-on-your-synology-nas/) and [Synology: How to Add Wildcard Certificate](https://mariushosting.com/synology-how-to-add-wildcard-certificate/) are great guides to setting up a [Plausible](https://github.com/plausible/community-edition) Docker image on your NAS and exposing it to the internet, but they are long.
 This blog post is a generic and condensed guide to follow in order to reverse proxy a Docker image running on your NAS and exposing it to the internet.
 To follow this guide, you will need to own a domain name.

+## Create a Dynamic DNS Entry

+1. In your NAS "Control Panel", click "External Access" from the sidebar
+2. Click the "DDNS" tab
+3. Click "Add" button
+4. Add hostname
+5. In the "External Address" dropdowns, click "Auto"

 ## Expose Your NAS via Dynamic DNS

 1. In your NAS "Control Panel", click "Security" from the sidebar